No one in the world needs ivory ‒ except elephants

 Approximately 30,000 elephants in Africa are slaughtered for their ivory – every year.
 The results of the Great Elephant Census published in August 2016 provide the shocking proof: between 2007 and 2014, African elephant numbers plummeted by 30 per cent.
 A dramatic collapse, which can be traced back to the insatiable global thirst for ivory.

-For 40 years, Fondation Franz Weber has been fighting on the front line to protect the African elephant and ensure its survival.
+For over 40 years, Fondation Franz Weber (FFW) has been fighting on the front line to protect the African elephant and ensure its survival.
 This can only be achieved by implementing a complete trade ban on ivory.
-Since 1989, Fondation Franz Weber has held observer status at the UN’s Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
-The expert team at FFW is an influential voice in decisions made at CITES, signifying huge strides in the battle to protect elephants.
+Since 1989, FFW has held observer status at the UN Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+The team of experts at FFW is an influential voice in decisions made at CITES, signifying huge strides in the battle to protect elephants.

 It also supports the African Elephant Coalition (AEC) on a scientific, logistical and financial basis.
 The AEC is a consortium of 30 African countries, which aims to achieve a healthy and viable elephant population free from the threats of the international ivory trade.

 Strict adherence to existing international regulations and bans

 Close all domestic markets, including for antique ivory